Archive for 'Plants'

 The First Tamarillos

-Posted 23 December 2010 | By Emily Davidow | Categories: Animals, Flowers, Gardening, Growing Food, Pest control, Plants, Seagarden, fungi | Comments Off
+Posted 23 December 2010 | By | Categories: Animals, Flowers, fungi, Gardening, Growing Food, Pest control, Plants, Seagarden | Comments Off on The First Tamarillos

 Delighted to see the first tamarillos emerging like jewels from these fast-growing trees.
 The leaves have been attracting aphids, but they seem responsive to strong sprays of water shooting them off.
 I’m not sure the occasional chili pepper garlic spray did much more than the water on its own.